 What is #phdchat?

-@thesiswhisperer runs a live Australian #phdchat on the first Thursday of every month from 8pm to 9pm, Melbourne time (of course you don’t have to be Australian to join in!)
+@thesiswhisperer runs a live Australian #phdchat on the first Wednesday of every month from 7pm to 8pm, Sydney time (of course you don’t have to be Australian to join in!)

 How do I take part in #phdchat?

 If you want to connect with students from all over the world, log in to twitter, type #phdchat into the search box and join us!

 The search function will show you all tweets which have #phdchat in them.
 The idea of live chat is to read and respond to these tweets in whatever way you want to.
 This creates a free-flowing, somewhat anarchic conversation.
 Sometimes these chats might be ‘Storified’ later.

 Note: if you are using the Twitter website you will have to click on ‘All’ at the top to see tweets being posted in real time.